-The national guidance stipulates that the Trust must review all deaths where ambulance service personnel, other health and care staff, and / or families or carers have raised a concern about the care provided, including concerns about end of life care.
+The national guidance stipulates that the Trust must review all deaths where ambulance service personnel, other health and care staff, and / or families or carers have raised a concern about the care provided, including concerns about end-of-life care.
 This includes any concern raised that cannot be answered fully at the time or anything not answered to the satisfaction of the person raising the concern.
+These notifications, and the subsequent review, investigation, and management fall under the Trust's Patient Safety Incident Response (PSIRF) Policy as detailed in Section 10.